drchangliu/cs3200f23/introduction.md

 ### How languages influence each other

-- list - first class in Lisp
+- list - first class citizen in Lisp
 - lamda function - from functional languages to Python and other imperative languages
-- pattern matching using regular expressions
+- pattern matching using regular expressions - first appeared in shell scripting languages for convenience and because its support first shows up in command-line commands
 - perl - output formating

 ## Why the focus of functional programming in this class?